 Through the LANDBANK Cash Cards, beneficiaries receive their government subsidy in a timely, safe, and convenient manner.
-They can withdraw from LANDBANK'S ATMS, partner cash-out agents, as well as ATMs of BancNet-member banks nationwide, and use their cards for cashless transactions through point-of-sale (POS) machines.
+They can withdraw from LANDBANK'S ATMS, partner cash-out agents, as well as ATMs of BancNet-member banks nationwide, and use their cards for cashless transactions through POS terminals.